unstoppablecarl/downsync/src/markdown/downsync-rules-changelog.md

 "When resolving a reaction a Unit may spend its Action Point to perform an Overwatch Action and gain a new Overwatch Token to be used in a future Reaction Engagement.
 Units performing an Overwatch Action this way may not perform any other actions during this activation."

+##### Unit Taskforces at the end of the Round

+The following has been part of play forever, but was missing:

+"If the Non-Active Player has activated all of their Units this Round, the Active Player must include all of their remaining Units in one Taskforce."